 Fueling or charging a forklift is an important step in the operation of a forklift.
-There are many hazards involved, such as exposure to chemicals and flammable materials, so it is imperative for you to take all of the necessary safety precautions.
+There are many hazards involved, such as exposure to chemicals and flammable materials, so it is imperative for you to take all of the necessary precautions.
 If you are authorized to refuel or charge a forklift, be sure to:

-- Identify where your eyewash station is located in case of an emergency in case you are exposed to hazardous materials. - Not smoke or allow any open flames in the refueling/charging area. - Make sure there is sufficient ventilation in case of fumes. - Verify there is a fire extinguisher nearby. - Put a barrier in place that protects the pump or charger against vehicle damage.
+- Identify where your eyewash station is located in case you are exposed to hazardous materials. - Not smoke or allow any open flames in the refueling/charging area. - Make sure there is sufficient ventilation in case of fumes. - Verify there is a fire extinguisher nearby. - Put a barrier in place that protects the pump or charger against damage.